 Mass Spectrometry Lab at the NV Faculty

-Study and identification of known and unknown synthesized organic and biological molecules (metabolites, peptides, proteins and other natural products) , as well as for studies of reaction mixtures (mechanistic studies).
+Study and identification of known and unknown synthesized organic and biological molecules (metabolites, peptides, proteins and other natural products), xenobiotic compounds (organic environmental pollutants from the natural environment such as pesticides, fungicides and plastic). as well as for studies of reaction mixtures (mechanistic studies).

-The instrument can be used for quantification and identification of known biological and chemical molecules in complex extracts and mixtures.
+The instruments can be used for quantification and identification of known biological and chemical molecules in complex extracts and mixtures.

 The sum of all these instruments represents a multipurpose and efficient MS centre due to its adaptability.
-Versatility of the facility refers not only to Ionization modes ( ESI, APCI, APPI, ASAP and EI), but also to diversity of separation technologies available like UPC2 (SCF chromatography), UPLC, GC and Ion Chromatography.
-Therefore a large number of different chemical compounds can be separated and identified in this facility.
+Versatility of the facility refers not only to Ionization modes (ESI, APCI, APPI, ASAP and EI), but also to diversity of separation technologies available like UPC2 (SCF chromatography), UPLC, microflow UPLC, GC and Ion Chromatography.
+Therefore, a large number of different chemical compounds can be separated and identified in this facility.

 Since we are always interested in exploring new applications, please do not hesitate to contact us to discuss your specific requirements.